 The Capital One Savor foreign transaction fee is $0.
-All Capital One credit cards benefit from $0 foreign transaction fees.
-That means you can use the Capital One Savor anywhere in the world that accepts Mastercard without paying a surcharge.
-Most credit cards with a foreign transaction fee charge about 3% of any purchase processed internationally.
+In fact, all Capital One credit cards benefit from $0 foreign transaction fees.
+That means you can use the Capital One Savor card anywhere in the world that accepts Mastercard without paying a surcharge.
+The same applies for online purchases made through an international merchant.

-Capital One is known for having credit cards with some of the best travel benefits, so it makes sense they'd ensure traveling with your credit card is as easy as possible.
-On that note, Capital One does not require you to set a travel notification before heading abroad, unlike some other credit card companies.
+Apart from offering $0 foreign transaction fees on all of its credit cards, Capital One does not require you to set a travel notification before heading abroad, either.
 Just make sure you keep your contact information updated while traveling abroad in case Capital One needs to reach you.

-Even though there are no Capital One credit card foreign transaction fees, there’s still one thing you need to watch out for: Dynamic Currency Conversion (DCC).
+Even though Capital One credit card foreign transaction fees are $0, there’s still one thing you need to watch out for: Dynamic Currency Conversion (DCC).
 Capital One doesn’t impose this on you, but they can’t protect you from it, either, unfortunately.
-Dynamic currency conversion is when a merchant charges you in U.S. dollars rather than the local currency and uses an unfair exchange rate to inflate the price.
-You should always tell merchants to charge you in the local currency.
-And if you see on your receipt that they didn’t, you should ask them to void the transaction and do it over.
+Dynamic currency conversion is when a merchant charges you in U.S. dollars rather than the local currency and uses an exchange much higher than the actual going rate.
+So, make sure you pay in the local currency and refuse DCC at the point of sale, whenever a foreign merchant offers it.

-As long as you avoid DCC, you won’t have to worry about extra charges when using a Capital One credit card abroad, thanks to your $0 Capital One foreign transaction fee.
+As long as you avoid DCC, you won’t have to worry about extra charges when using a Capital One credit card abroad, or online with international merchants, thanks to your $0 Capital One foreign transaction fee.

 The Capital One Savor credit limit will be based on your creditworthiness once your application has been approved.
 When determining credit limits, factors such as your debt-to-income ratio, repayment history and the length of your credit history will play a significant role.